 Reading Comprehension: Why and How to Teach Informational Text

 The Common Core State Standards emphasize the importance of expository/informational texts.
 Understand expository text structures and the importance of syntactic structures in text comprehension.
 Gain an awareness of the types of comprehension problems your students may be having related to text and sentence structure.
-Understand the literate language requirements of expository text.
-Learn methods and activities that will support students in their comprehension of expository text.
+Understand the literate language requirements of expository text and learn methods and activities that will support students in their comprehension of expository text.

 $165/person/session (includes all materials).